hamburgcodingschool/fullstack-2025-11/code/react/sessions/session-03-adding-interactivity/exercises/exercise-a-counter/readme.md

 Begin by defining the structure of the `Counter` component:

 - It shows the current count
-- It shows a button to increment the cound
+- It shows a button to increment the count

 ```jsx
 export function Counter() {